AmericanEagle/Mozu/README.md

 This command installs two global command line utilities, Grunt (for running build tasks) and Bower (for managing frontend packages).
 This command also installs local development dependencies for your theme in the `node_modules` folder, and the Core themes in the `references` folder.

-Youíre now ready to begin working on your Mozu theme.
+You‚Äôre now ready to begin working on your Mozu theme.

 ## Initializing your local environment

-First and foremost, letís run a command that will keep the source code separate from the build files.
+First and foremost, let‚Äôs run a command that will keep the source code separate from the build files.
 This separation allows you from accidentally editing the build.
 Via your CMD, cd to your project folder and run the following command:

 ```bash
   grunt init